Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: MOME-P2C

 \subsection{Preference-Conditioned Policy Gradient Variation}

 Given the preference-conditioned actor-critic framework described in \Cref{section:pc-actor-critic}, we can form preference-conditioned \pg variations on solutions in the archive.
-In \pcc at each iteration, we select $b_p$ solutions from the archive and perform \numpgsteps of preference-conditioned policy gradient steps via:
+In \pcc at each iteration, we select $b_p$ solutions from the archive and perform \numpgsteps preference-conditioned policy gradient steps.
+For a given solution $\theta$ which parametrises a policy, $\pi_{\theta(s)}$ we update the parameters via:

 The \pg update given by \Cref{eqn:pc-pg-update} depends on a preference vector $\preference$.
 However, it is not straightforward to determine the best strategy for choosing the value of this vector.
-In this work, we use the term ``\pg preference sampler" to refer to present the strategy we use for determining the preference that the \pg variation is conditioned on (illustrated in \Cref{fig:method}).
+In this work, we use the term ``\pg preference sampler" to refer to the strategy we use for determining the preference that the \pg variation is conditioned on (illustrated in \Cref{fig:method}).
 In \pcc, we choose the \pg preference sampler to simply be a random uniform sampler as we found this to be a simple, yet effective strategy.
 We examine other choices for the \pg preference sampler in our ablation study (\Cref{section:ablation_results}).